Nuisance, Dangerous and Vicious Dog

 - While the dog is ON the owner’s property, the classified dog must:

-Be restrained by a non-retractable leash, no longer than six feet in length; AND
+- Be restrained by a non-retractable leash, no longer than six feet in length.

-Be controlled by a person of sufficient size and strength to control the dog; AND
+- Be controlled by a person of sufficient size and strength to control the dog.

 - Maintain a policy of liability insurance with an insurer authorized to write liability insurance in this State providing coverage in each occurrence, subject to a limit, exclusive of interest and costs, of not less than ten thousand dollars ($10,000.00) because of damage or bodily injury to or death of a person or animal caused by the dog.